 - Institutional Profile: Profiles are publicly viewable and searchable in Collaboratory to showcase engagement and service work to multiple stakeholders.
 They display information about your position at your institution and provide a space for you to talk about your approach to your work.

-Collaboratory enables faculty and staff to track the Programs and Strategic Initiativesthrough which Activities take place.
-These Programs and Strategic Initiatives are customizable, identified by your institution to reflect your unique programming and priorities, and can be selected by those completing Activities in Collaboratory.
+Collaboratory enables faculty and staff to track the Programs and Initiatives through which Activities take place.
+These Programs and Initiatives are customizable, identified by your institution to reflect your unique programming and priorities, and can be selected by those completing Activities in Collaboratory.
 This allows Administrators to report data on a program-by-program basis, without losing the specific details of each individual Activity.

 For example, interdisciplinary teams may collaborate on community-based research grants, which are reported in Collaboratory as five separate Activities, each of which provide the specific details of who participated, who was served, and what impact areas were addressed.
 Each of those five Activities may be affiliated with the Community-Based Research Grant Program.